a-ware/cast-presentation/README.md

 # Presentation Receiver Interaction

-## Sending messages to the Presentation Reciever
+## Sending Messages to the Presentation Reciever

-The Receiver uses the namespace `urn:x-cast:com.set.cast` to handle two types of incoming messages with a JSON payload:
+The receiver uses the namespace `urn:x-cast:com.set.cast` to handle two types of incoming messages with a JSON payload:
-* 'chat'
+* chat
-* 'slide'
+* slide

 ### Chat Messages